01 – Fidel Castro completes 30 years in power in Cuba.

 07 – Emperor Hirohito of Japan dies at age 87 from cancer of the duodenum.
 He is succeeded by his son, Akihito.

 08 – In another major British air disaster, only 18 days after Lockerbie, a British Midland Boeing 737 airliner crashes next to the M1 motorway between Nottingham and Leicester, killing 44 of the 125 onboard.
 The pilot of the 737, on a flight from Heathrow to Belfast, had reported engine difficulties and was lining up for an emergency landing at East Midlands airport.
 But the plane came down in flames less than half a mile away from the village of Kegworth.
+A report by the UK Air Accidents Investigation Branch later finds the flight crew had shut down the wrong engine.

 11 – Assistant commissioner of the Australian Federal Police, Colin Winchester, 55, is shot dead in the driveway of his Canberra home.
 He is the highest ranking Police officer to be assassinated in Australia.